Overall elections are going on peacefully: Suvendu Adhikari after reports of BJP worker thrashed | Politics

 Overall elections are going on peacefully: Suvendu Adhikari after reports of BJP worker thrashed

 After reports emerged that a Bharatiya Janata Party (BJP) worker was allegedly thrashed by Trinamool Congress (TMC) workers during the second phase of state Assembly polls, BJP candidate from Nandigram, Suvendu Adhikari said the elections overall are going on peacefully thanks to central forces.
 Speaking to the media in Nandigram, Adhikari said: "Nothing happened at the booth.
 Some people looted the house of our worker in Kanchan Nagar.
-Panchayat member Amirul is behind this.
+Panchayat member Amirul is behind the hanging of a BJP worker.
 Calls have been made for his swift arrest."

 "Overall, the elections are going on peacefully.
 The central forces have tightened the noose.
 Earlier, people used to roam on motorbikes and honked, but that has now stopped," he added.
 Voting for the second phase of the West Bengal Assembly election began at 7 am on Thursday.